 If this is the case, a DUI on your record will affect your hiring.
 It doesn’t matter how qualified you are for the position.
 If you have a history of being reckless, future employers won’t want to take a chance on you.

-When convicted of driving under the influence, your license is suspended.
+When convicted of driving under the influence, your license may be suspended.

 Getting to work will be difficult if you can’t find consistent transportation.
 Missing work too often because of a suspended license will result in termination.